WintonCentre/kcp/resources/README.md

 Files in this directory need to be processed into EDN format text files that will be installed with the tool inside `resouces/public/lung/edn` or `resouces/public/kidney/edn`.

-Source for the configuration tool that does this lives in `src/clj/transplants` with an entry point at `transplants.configure/-main`.
+The  entry point for configuration tool that does this lives in the transplants.config clj namespace with an entry point at `transplants.configure/-main`.

 Run the configuration tool from this directory with: